KAIST-IS521/2018-Spring/Activities/List.md

 ### List of repositories

-Here, we have chosen several programs in various categories.
-All these programs are written either in C or C++, and they have a reasonable amount of code.
+Here, we have chosen several services of various categories.
+All these programs are written in either C or C++, and they have a reasonable amount of code.
 Each team can choose one repository, and one of the team members should report your choice in #74.